jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 ## Aiming for conversations

 In my opinion, high fidelity deliverables like very detailed wireframes or comps are too much of an abstraction compared to the final product.
-I want deliverables that create ongoing conversations and aim at materialising the core aspects of a project quickly and in a concrete way, while leaving the door open for interpretation and evolution.
+I prefer deliverables that create ongoing conversations and aim at materialising the core aspects of a project quickly and in a concrete way, while leaving the door open for interpretation and evolution.

 Deliverables are a mean to an end.
 They only exist for people and processes to align in order to create the real thing: the final product (or a prototype thereof in the pre-production phase).